 As mentioned earlier, bamboo is a very renewable resource; it can even be harvested after only five years.
 Compare that to traditional hardwoods which can take up to 30 years to regenerate.
 Bamboo can grow so quickly because it is actually a grass, not wood.
 When harvested, the bamboo stalks are split and reformed into planks.
 It is the natural striations of the bamboo stalks that create the unique and beautiful patterns associated with bamboo flooring.
 It should be noted here that not all are created equally.
 Many manufacturers harvest stalks before they are fully mature, resulting in a weaker product.
 Also, in order to cut costs, some will use a filler in between the bamboo strips and even use binders that can emit toxic chemicals over time.
 In other words, do your homework and make sure you buy from a reputable bamboo flooring dealer or your “green” floor may not be so green.

 - Easy to maintain

 - Easy installation (floating floor can be a DIY project)

 - Widely available

-- Certain brands experience shrinkage issues – just do your homework via web searches before purchasing and you’ll be a-okay
+- Certain brands experience shrinkage issues – just do your homework via web searches before purchasing, and you’ll be A-OK.

 - Comfortable underfoot